 Emergency Public Health Certificate Program graduates who wish to enhance their educational investment further are encouraged to apply to the CEPH-accredited Master of Public Health Program through the Wright State Graduate School.
 Course credits from the Emergency Public Health Certificate Program are transferable to this master's degree program.

 Program of Study

-To achieve the Emergency Public Health Certificate, students must successfully complete three three-credit hour courses:
+To achieve the Emergency Public Health Certificate, students must successfully complete three 3-credit hour courses in the following order:

 To be admitted to the program, students must first be accepted into the Wright State Graduate School.
 Minimum graduate school requirements include an earned bachelor’s and/or advanced graduate degree from an accredited college or university.

 If you are not currently enrolled at Wright State, you can apply as a non-degree student online through the Wright State Graduate School.
 During the online application process, you will have an opportunity to select the Emergency Public Health Certificate Program and to submit the required documents.

 If you are a current graduate student enrolled at Wright State, please complete the online Emergency Public Health Certificate Program application only (below).
 You will not need to apply through the Wright State Graduate School.

 All applicants should submit the online Emergency Public Health Certificate application along with a one- to two-page personal statement describing your professional background and interest in the program.